lumaa-dev/lumaa-dev/README.md

 ## Who am I?
 I am Lumaa, just a young independent French developer making random things.
 I also do [YouTube videos](https://youtube.com/@lumaa_dev) and [Twitch streams](https://twitch.tv/lumaa_dev) both in French.

-## How did I learn all that?
+## Coding Journey
 It all starts a few years back, trying to make a Unity game (C#) but miserably failed **multiple times**.
 Then in April 2021, began [Keymey](https://github.com/lumaa-dev/Keymey) as my **first JavaScript project** and **Discord bot**.
 I worked on it for a very long time, then did multiple other bots, like [Guildable](https://top.gg/bot/870762638789988422), Bongy and a few others.

 Then around mid-2021, I started web development.
 As my first web project, I tried recreating Discord as much as I could and called it **Poorcored** (because it's a poor version).
 I did web dev without actually having a website.
 I, then, made [my own website](https://lumaa.fr/) back in July 2022.

 Also in that same period of time, in July 2022.
 I created [The Backrooms Mod](https://modrinth.com/mod/backrooms), a Fabric Minecraft mod that adds the world of the Backrooms in Minecraft.
 A few months later, I published it on [GitHub](https://github.com/lumaa-dev/BackroomsMod) and [Modrinth](https://modrinth.com/mod/backrooms), and specifically on Modrinth, it blew.
 The mod's stats are sky-rocketing on [Modrinth](https://modrinth.com/mod/backrooms)!
-After all of this, I made a library mod [LibuLib](https://modrinth.com/mod/libu).
+After all of this, I made a library mod [LibuLib](https://modrinth.com/mod/libu) which is now discontinued.

 Then around February 2023, I discovered the world of [Vue.JS](https://vuejs.org).
 It's complex but I'm still a beginner to this.